-Mitigation Measures Implementation, Monitoring, and Reporting Action Reporting Action Responsibility Monitoring Schedule will be visited on, at most, a monthly basis.
+Mitigation Measures Implementation, Monitoring, and Reporting Action Responsibility Monitoring Schedule term impacts are expected from these monitoring activities as no pumping or injection facilities will be installed as part of these efforts and the well locations will be visited on, at most, a monthly basis.
 In addition, PWD shall ensure that the project operates under the Waste Discharge Requirements (WDRs) established by the Lahontan RWQCB.
-These requirements include application and effluent management requirements that will ensure there is no runoff to surface water that is not in accordance with the WDRs, and that groundwater is protected.
+These requirements include application and effluent management requirements that will ensure there is no runoff to surface water and that groundwater is protected.
 If necessary, PWD will construct and maintain an additional water treatment plant to protect water quality and associated beneficial uses within the project area.
+PWD shall retain copies of all monitoring and sampling data collected in accordance with the Monitoring Plan.
 PWD shall retain copies of all applicable WDRs and maintain records that verify compliance with the requirements of such WDRs.
-Periodic reports shall be prepared and made available to the public to disclose the results of the Monitoring Program. oplicable WDRs compliance with ed and made e the results of HYD-3: Salt and Nutrient Management Program.
-PWD shall prepare and/or participate in the preparation of a Salt Nutrient Management Plan for the AVGB, which is designed to minimize potential impacts of salt buildup in the basin related to recharge of imports Recycled Water Policy in basins using significant amounts of reclaimed water, and are intended to aid in addressing just these types of issues.
-As specific projects are developed, an analysis shall be performed to evaluate potential patterns in seasonal charge operations shall be conducted to the degree possible so that higher TDS water is percolated in areas of higher salinity groundwater, and near larger extraction wells where subsequent removal of the water is more extensive.
+Periodic reports shall be prepared and made available to the public to disclose the results of the Monitoring Program.
+HYD-3: Salt and Nutrient Management Program.
+PWD shall prepare and/or participate in the preparation of a Salt Nutrient Management Plan for the AVGB, which is designed to minimize potential impacts of salt buildup in the basin related to recharge of imported and treated water supplies.
+Such plans are required under the SWRCB's Recycled Water Policy in basins using significant amounts of reclaimed water, and are intended to aid in addressing just these types of issues.
+As specific projects are developed, an analysis shall be performed to evaluate potential patterns in seasonal changes in treated surface water quality as it relates to local groundwater quality.
+Recharge operations shall be conducted to the degree possible so that higher TDS water is percolated in areas of higher salinity groundwater, and near larger extraction wells where subsequent removal of the water is more extensive.
 Include mitigation measure in project design specifications where applicable.
 PWD shall verify that the design of program components related to groundwater recharge incorporates the results of analyses of salts and nutrients as described in HYD-3.
 PWD shall participate in the preparation of a Salt and Nutrient Management Plan for the AVGB.
-Operation records shall be retained in the project file to ensure Salt and Nutrient and Nutrient management Plan for the Plan requirements are being met. oject design of program ater recharge ses of salts and creation of a Salt for the AVGB.
-Management Plan DWA During Operation HYD-4: Groundwater Injection Operations Protocol.
-PWD shall prepare a protocol for the injection and extraction of stored groundwater to define operational parameters and conditions under which injection and/or extraction operations are to be modified and/or case.
+Operation records shall be retained in the project file to ensure Salt and Nutrient Management Plan requirements are being met.
+PWD During Operation HYD-4: Groundwater Injection Operations Protocol.
+PWD shall prepare a protocol for the injection and extraction of stored groundwater to define operational parameters and conditions under which injection and/or extraction operations are to be modified and/or cease.
 This protocol shall be dependent on the specific site conditions selected for the injection wells.
 This protocol shall be implemented in order to minimize any potential impacts to the AVGB that may result in significant changes to either groundwater quality (i.e. increased concentrations of constituents of concern) and/or groundwater levels (i.e. decreased groundwater levels resulting in adverse impacts such as land subsidence).
 PWD shall prepare site-specific Groundwater Injection Operations Protocols for each program component that involve the injection and extraction of groundwater.
 PWD shall implement the Protocol and monitor for the operational parameters and conditions described in the Protocol.
 Records of monitoring and operation shall be retained in the project file to ensure protocols for the injection and extraction of stored groundwater are implemented.
 Retain copies of the Protocol in the project file.
-Groundwater or each program ction and col and monitor and conditions ation shall be sure protocols for ored groundwater the project file.
-DWA After Construction
+PWD After Construction